What Happens When Your Home Insurance Company Goes Bankrupt or Insolvent

 Why Paying More for a Stable Insurer Is Worth It

 It's tempting to choose the lowest premium quote, but the cheapest policy on the market is only as good as the company's ability to pay when disaster strikes.
-Consider this: if your home sustains $400,000 in damage and your insurer becomes insolvent, your state's guaranty fund may only cover $300,000 — and that payout could take years to arrive.
+Consider this: if your home sustains $400,000 in damage and your insurer becomes insolvent, your state's guaranty fund may only cover $300,000, and that payout could take months or years to arrive.

 A financially stable insurer rated A or higher by AM Best may charge more per year, but provides: